commerceblock/docs/source/ocean-api/index.rst

 getethaddress
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``getethaddress`` RPC returns an ethereum address from a EC private key.
+The ``getethaddress`` RPC returns an ethereum address from an EC private key.

 *Parameter #1 --- (hex, required) private key*